 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the statement of profit or loss.

-This category generally applies to trade payables, bank borrowings, other payables and lease liability.
+This category generally applies to trade payables, bank borrowings, term loans and other payables.